 Software is pre-installed on all faculty/staff computers.
 However, software with a security or licensing restriction needs to be activated by IT Services to show up – this is dependent on the Restrictions column.

 The following Apps can be made available on all computer across all campuses, virtual or physical, remote or local, to staff/faculty/students.

 Institutional Technology operates a number of computer labs for students.
 All students enrolled at Marymount may use the computers in the computer lab (Oceanside building).
 Other labs are available only to students enrolled in specific Marymount classes.
 During certain, variable non-reserved hours, however, some of these labs will be opened to the general student population.
-Some labs that follow this practice are the Video Lab (WF-111 at the Waterfront campus) and the graphic design lab (WF-140 at the Waterfront campus).
-There are also 14 workstations in the Library where you can conduct online research.
+There are also 15 workstations in the Library where you can conduct online research.